Enriching a predicate and tame expansions of the integers: Preservation of NSOP and simplicity

 We now prove our main preservation result for NSOP$_1$.
 Unlike the previous results involving stability, NIP, and NTP$_2$, we will need to add some extra assumptions.
 As discussed before, one assumption is algebraic embeddedness for the set $Q$.
-In addition to this, we will need to assume that the base theory $T$ is in fact stable, rather than just NSOP$_1$.
-This is due to a crucial use of stationarity for forking independence in $T$, as well as other axioms of nonforking requiring simplicity (see Remark \ref{rem:explain-obstacles} for further discussion).
+In addition to this, we will need to assume that the base theory $T$ is simple with elimination of hyperimaginaries, rather than just NSOP$_1$.
+This is due to an extensive use of forking calculus in \(T\), and also to ensure Lascar strong types coincide with Shelah strong types (see Remark \ref{rem:explain-obstacles} for further discussion).

-\begin{theorem} Assume $T$ is stable and $Q$ is algebraically embedded in $T$.
+\begin{theorem} Assume $T$ is simple with elimination of hyperimaginaries and $Q$ is algebraically embedded in $T$.
 Then $\Tbig$ is $\NSOP 1$ if and only if $\Th(\cQ)$ is $\NSOP 1$.
 Moreover, in this case Kim-independence over models in $\Tbig$ is given by

-where $\indi T$ is forking independence in $T$ and $\indi{\cQ}$ is Kim-independence in $\Th(\cQ)$. \end{theorem}
+where $\indi T$ is forking independence in $T$ and $\indi{\cQ}$ is Kim-independence in $\Th(\cQ^\eq)$. \end{theorem}

 \begin{proof} Clearly, if $\Tbig$ is $\NSOP 1$ then so is $\Th(\cQ)$.
 Assume $\Th(\cQ)$ is $\NSOP 1$.
 Let $\ind$ be as defined in the theorem.
 Note that $\ind$ is $\Lbig$-automorphism invariant.
 We will show that $\ind$ satisfies the axioms listed in Fact \ref{fact:KPnsop1}.
 First note that, since $T$ is stable, $\indi T$ satisfies all of these axioms, as well as \ref{BMON} and \ref{STAT} over models.
 As usual, we will also use $\indi T$ for forking independence in $T^{\eq}$.